kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 The grammar is very LL(1) friendly then.
 Due to lexing, we can potentially implement this instead of the previous grammar.

+	32u a b;
+	modulo(left: 13123231; right: 321) => a, remainder: b;

+Ok.
+In the bfs algorithm it was just so intuitive to use the = assignment in methods.
+It's already fleshed out, so why not roll with it?
+For the semantics of '=': the choice is to make all operators overloadable.
+This never confused me in C++ and provides a standard interface for object copying.
+If no operator '=' is provided, the standard operator like in C will be applied.
+Good.
+I kinda like expressions in method arguments.
+This allows you to add to a vector that is in the argument.
+That's a nice idea...
+What about methods having default parameters whilst casting them to a lambda?
+How are the semantics defined on these?
+The problem is that the default parameters are by definition implementation details.
+They should not be part of the signature.
+However, it should be noted that some arguments may be default inside the signature.
+So how do we notify the compiler?
+Hmmm...
+Let's see... we have default arguments inside the signature as of now.
+But the values of the default arguments are also in the signature.
+The implementation detail is inside the signature.
+This is wrong.
+It was decided that signatures should not contain implementation details.
+Where is the information put to define default arguments?

+	(32u out : 32u in()) name {
+		out = in;
+	}

+No, we can't put it there!
+How is this cast into a fptr?
+C++ simply says that fptrs can't have default arguments.
+In Cxy, a different paradigm is used for functions.
+You basically inject one assignment statement for each variable.
+Hell, you could even go as far as to say you just inject the statements you wish to inject.
+So how can I specify a default argument there?
+Just change to overloading?
+But I don't like overloading.
+It is nice in some cases but overall creates a mess.
+We could say default arguments are the exception to the signature.
+Is there a different solution?
+It'd be really cool if lambdas could have default arguments.

+	(: default 32u a) something {
+		default a(20);
+	}

+The problem is that 'default' is not part of a's type.